dissyulina/shoesandmore/TESTING.md

 12. *Checkout and easily enter my payment information.*
 13. *Feel my personal and payment information is safe and secure.*
    By clicking the 'Secure Checkout' button on the Shopping Bag page, users will be directed to the Checkout page.
-In the payment section, the card payment input is divided into the number, expired date, cvc, and zip code.
+In the payment section, the card payment input is divided into the number, expired date, CVC, and zip code.
    ![Checkout form](readme-testing-files/testing/user-stories/checkout-information.png "Checkout form")

 14. *View an order confirmation after purchasing.*
    After users fill out the checkout form and click on the 'Complete Order' button, they will be directed to a success page where users can see their order information.
-At the same time they will also get an email order confirmation on their inbox.
+At the same time, they will also get an email order confirmation in their inbox.
    ![Order confirmation](readme-testing-files/testing/user-stories/order-confirmation.png "Order confirmation")

-15. *Receive an email confirmation after purchasing.*
+15. *Receive an email confirmation after purchase.*
-   As mentioned above, users will also get an email confirmation to their inbox everytime they complete an order.
+   As mentioned above, users will also get an email confirmation in their inbox every time they complete an order.
    ![Email confirmation](readme-testing-files/testing/user-stories/email.png "Email confirmation")

 16. *Read relevant articles/ blogs about shoes or accessories.*
-   Users can find the Articles page by clicking the link to the articles on footer, or on the homepage.
+   Users can find the Articles page by clicking the link to the articles on the footer, or on the homepage.
 Users can choose to view an article by clicking one of them.
    ![All articles](readme-testing-files/testing/user-stories/articles.png "All articles")
    ![Individual article](readme-testing-files/testing/user-stories/individual-article.png "Individual article")

 17. *Easily navigate within the site, through Navigation Bar and Footer.*
    Navigation Bar and Footer are available on all pages.
-Navigation bar is fixed on the top of screen, so it will stays on the screen as the users scroll down to provide easy access to navigate throughout the site.
+The navigation bar is fixed on the top of the screen, so it will stay on the screen as the users scroll down to provide easy access to navigate throughout the site.
    Navbar and Footer on desktop:
    ![Navbar on desktop](readme-testing-files/readme/navbar-desktop.png "Navbar on desktop")
    ![Footer on desktop](readme-testing-files/readme/footer-desktop.png "Footer on desktop")